DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 * The API will **not** allow withdrawals for participants who have not had a `started` declaration submitted against them.
 If a participant withdraws before a `started` declaration has been submitted, providers should inform their contract manager who can advise
 * DfE will **only** pay for participants who have had, at a minimum, a `started` declaration submitted against them
 * If a participant is withdrawn later in their course, DfE will pay providers for any declarations submitted where the `declaration_date` is before the date of the withdrawal
-* The amount DfE will pay depends on which milestones have been reached with declarations submitted before withdrawal.
-[View NPQ schedules and milestone dates](/api-reference/npq/schedules_and-milestone-dates)
+* The amount DfE will pay depends on which milestones have been reached with declarations submitted before withdrawal

 For more detailed information see the specifications for this [notify DfE that an NPQ participant has withdrawn from training endpoint](/api-reference/reference-v3.html#api-v3-participants-npq-id-withdraw-put).